jmettraux/ruote_plugin/README.txt

 === install Ruote and its dependencies

-The plugin comes with 2 rake tasks for installing the workflow engine itself, either inside of vendor/ruote/ (and vendor/rufus/) with all its dependencies, either as a gem (plus gem dependencies).
+The plugin comes with 2 rake tasks for installing the workflow engine itself, either inside of vendor/plugins/ruote_plugin/lib_ruote with all its dependencies, either as a gem (plus gem dependencies).

   rake ruote:install